Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Mathematical analysis of Monte-Carlo estimators of

-This estimator has been studied for example by Gordy and Juneja~\cite{GoJu} in the context of portfolio risk measurement.
-The nested simulation procedure introduces two level of error since we combine the estimates from the outer and inner levels of simulation to compute~$I$.
-In a standard way, we analyse the Mean-Square Error (MSE) of the estimate $\text{MSE}(\widehat{I}_{J,K})=\E\left[\vert\widehat{I}_{J,K}-I\vert^2\right]$ and use the bias-variance decomposition:
+Nested Monte-Carlo estimators have been studied for example by Gordy and Juneja~\cite{GoJu} in the context of portfolio risk measurement.
+These estimators introduce two levels of error: one for the inner expectation and the other one for the outer expectation.
+In a standard way, we analyse the Mean-Square Error (MSE) of the estimator $\text{MSE}(\widehat{I}_{J,K})=\E\left[\vert\widehat{I}_{J,K}-I\vert^2\right]$ and use the bias-variance decomposition:

 where $\text{bias}(\widehat{I}_{J,K}) =\E[\widehat{I}_{J,K}]-I$.

 \begin{notations} \begin{itemize} \item We set $E_X^p:=\E[Y^p|X]$ for $p\in \{1,\ldots,P\}$ and $M_X^p=\max\{\E[Y^1|X],\ldots,\E[Y^p|X]\}$. \item Let $K\in\N^*$ and $Y_1,\dots,Y_K$ be an i.i.d. sample following the conditional law of~$Y$ given~$X$.
 Then, we set